-6.02 Campus Residence Facilities
+7.02 Campus Residence Facilities

 The two residence facilities on campus are locked 24 hours per day.
-A key or access card is required to gain entry to the gated courtyard of the Fayette Square Apartments or through the doors of the Pascault Row Apartments, and to individual rooms.
-The facility manager or security officers are stationed in the entry building of the Fayette Square Apartments for the purpose of ensuring that only persons with official business to conduct are allowed to enter.
+A key or access card is required to gain entry to the gated courtyard of the University Suites at Fayette Square or through the doors of the Pascault Row Apartments, and to individual rooms.
+The facility manager or security officers are stationed in the entry building of the Fayette Square apartments for the purpose of ensuring that only persons with official business to conduct are allowed to enter.